 Fiddling around with electronics can be daunting, especially if you’ve not done it before – even though Sony officially supports upgrading your console’s storage.
 And, aside from that, it can be time-consuming, because you’ve got to back up your data, remove the old drive, install the new product, and restore your operating system and data.
 It’s totally understandable if you don’t want to delve into your precious PS4, and Sony’s consoles also support external, USB-based storage, which is a far simpler method of adding capacity to your device.

-Upgrading your PS4 or PS4 Pro with an SSD is a sure-fire way to give your console a performance boost – it’ll boot faster, load games more quickly, and eliminate texture-loading issues in many games.
+Upgrading your PS4 or PS4 Pro with an SSD is a sure-fire way to give your console a performance boost.
+It'll boost faster, load games more quickly, and eliminate texture-loading issues in many games.
 SSDs are more reliable than hard disks, they’re more future-proofed, and they’re available with larger capacities and lower prices than ever.

-There are cons, though – they’re still expensive when compared to hard disks, new consoles are coming, and the performance boosts delivered are sometimes modest.
+But there are cons.
+They’re still expensive when compared to hard disks, and the performance boosts delivered are sometimes modest.
+It might make more sense for some people to just bite the bullet and buy a PS5.

 If you’ve got a huge library of games and you’re still planning to play your PS4 for a long time, though, it’s a relatively easy way to make your console more responsive.
 If you do decide to take the plunge, good luck – and enjoy a faster machine!